Every Fragrance we currently offer with scent notes and links to products. Looking for something discontinued? Check out our Discontinued Scent Notes.

 Scent Notes: Watermelon Blow-Pops, baby powder, fistfulls of sticky white cake, last night's champagne and coconut cream.

 You were born to do this.
 You've been taught to handle bees from a young age by your father, as he learned from his father.
 Taught to give them care, and take the proper tithe of honey every year.
-You can feel the drone of the hive down to your bones as you kneel, face in netting, and carefully open the hive.
-Rich, sticky honey pools inside, and you catch a glimpse of her, your queen.
+Continue reading here

 Scent notes: pure honeycomb, freshly harvested from the hive; a blooming herb garden full of clary sage, fennel, and thyme; peach blossoms and a touch of medicinal camphor.

 When life gives you lemons, don’t make lemonade.
 Instead, take your rage out inappropriately on your coworkers/employees and demand impractical, impossible things of them.
 Make them invent combustible lemons that’ll burn life’s house down, since you can’t speak to life’s manager.
-Who the hell gave life the right to send all these lemons to you anyway?
-Doesn’t life know citrus is only good in perfumes and cocktails?
-What the actual fuck, life?
-Lemonade is for children; sweet, sweet vengeance is for adults.
-When life gives you lemons, say fuck the lemons and bail by blowing a hole in the wall and leaving.
-Now you’re thinking with portal.
+Continue reading here

 Scent notes: goddamn lemons, lemonade made from life’s stupid lemons, high octane gasoline, scraps of paper from a totally sane scientist’s notebook, that same scientist’s manly musk acquired from too many days in the lab, spicy ginger and black pepper.